arkency/posts/posts/2017-07-20-how-to-quickly-add-graphs-and-charts-to-rails-app.md

 ---
-title: "How to quickly add graphs and charts to Rails app"
 created_at: 2017-07-20 15:07:30 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'graphs', 'chart', 'Rails' ]
 newsletter: arkency_form
 ---

+# How to quickly add graphs and charts to Rails app

 When how to visualize data in your Rails app there are certain factors that you need to consider.